 Are You the Serious and Caring Type, the One Who Watches out for Friends and Family?

 Try satin.
 Satin is strong, durable, and smooth, giving it that luxurious look and feel when you touch it.
 By choosing a satin dress, you get options like ruching or draping, making it quite versatile.
 Technically, satin can be made from a lot of different fibers, so look for one that gives you the qualities you want.
-Check to see how easily that particular satin wrinkles, whether it is breathable, and whether it is warm enough (if you are aiming for a winter wedding).
+Check to see how easily that particular satin wrinkles, whether it is breathable for summer or warm enough for winter.
 The versatility of satin will help you put your best foot forward.
 Being dressed in a practical and beautiful satin gown will help you throw the best party for those you love.

 Are You the Life of the Party and Always the One to Make an Entrance and Stand Out?

 Try sequins and beading.
 Sequins are as diverse as the women wearing them.
 You can be sure to throw a glittery light show across the wall when you enter the room.
 Beading can make a dress made of a simple material into a true work of art.
 They can draw attention to the hem, waistline, or neckline of your dress, depending on what you most want to accentuate.
 Certainly dresses with sequins and beading don’t have to be loud, but if you definitely want to be the sparkling jewel at your wedding, they are the best way to bring the brightness to your wedding.

 Most classic wedding dresses use elements of different fabrics and materials.
 Look at the dresses of your favorite fashion icons and personal role models as a method to narrow down your choices.
 Figure out what you like about them.
 Whether you aim for the practical or the most delicate fabric possible, ask people at your bridal shop about the way to care for your gown to keep it in mint condition.